-Split dollar program - The Credit Union records an executive officer receivable equal to the proceeds paid to the executive for split-dollar life insurance policy premiums plus interest accrued.
+Split-dollar program - The Credit Union records an executive officer receivable equal to the proceeds paid to the executive for split-dollar life insurance policy premiums plus interest accrued.
 The notes bear interest at the applicable federal rate under IRC Section 1274(d) in effect on the date of each loan.
 The rate is based on the executive's life expectancy and the compounding period as provided in Treasury Regulation Section 1.7872-15.
 Repayment of the notes occurs at the time of death of the executive officer.

-Advertising costs - Advertising costs are charged to operations when incurred and totaled approximately \$1,777,000 and \$1,792,000 for the years ended December 31, 2023 and 2022, respectively.
+Advertising costs - Advertising costs, represented by educational and promotional costs, are charged to operations when incurred and totaled approximately \$1,523,000 and \$1,777,000 for the years ended December 31, 2024 and 2023, respectively.

 Comprehensive income (loss) - Accounting principles generally require that recognized revenue, expenses, gains, and losses be included in net income.
 Certain changes in assets and liabilities, such as unrealized gains and losses on available-for-sale securities, are reported as a separate component of the members' equity section of the statements of financial condition.
-The Credit Union has only one component of comprehensive income (loss) for 2023 and 2022.
+The Credit Union has only one component of comprehensive income (loss) for 2024 and 2023.